wagov/wasocshared/docs/advisories/20230905002-Mozilla-Multiple-Security-Fixes.md

 - [**CVE-2023-4583**](https://nvd.nist.gov/vuln/detail/CVE-2023-4583): Browsing Context potentially not cleared when closing Private Window
 - [**CVE-2023-4584**](https://nvd.nist.gov/vuln/detail/CVE-2023-4584): Memory safety bugs fixed in Firefox 117, Firefox ESR 102.15, Firefox ESR 115.2, Thunderbird 102.15, and Thunderbird 115.2
 - [**CVE-2023-4585**](https://nvd.nist.gov/vuln/detail/CVE-2023-4585): Memory safety bugs fixed in Firefox 117, Firefox ESR 115.2, and Thunderbird 115.2

-## What is vulnerable?

-The above listed vulnerabilities affect Firefox ESR **all versions below 115.2**.

-## What has been observed?

-There is no evidence of exploitation affecting Western Australian Government networks at the time of publishing.

 ## Recommendation